Florida Community College offers many

 more of the following criteria: financial need of the individual

 (in the case of dependent students family need is used), educational

 and/or special talent.
 Inquiries regarding financial aid should

 be directed to the Enrollment Services/Financial Aid Office

-on your home campus.
-Your home campus is your point of contact
+on the student's home campus.
+A student’s home campus is his/her point of contact

 for academic advising, financial aid advising and disbursement

 of checks.
 In addition, information on financial aid requirements, forms and awards is available on our Web site through Artemis.

 - complete a FAFSA (Free Application for Federal Student